 Strength and Breadth of Academic Record

-In order to be considered for admission, your Overall Cumulative GPA, and Science and Math GPA must each be a 3.0 or higher at the time of application.
+In order to be considered for admission, your overall cumulative GPA, and prerequisite GPA must each be a 3.0 or higher at the time of application.

 The Admissions Committee encourages applicants to seek out observation experiences with a practicing, licensed physical therapist in diverse settings and with diverse patient populations.
 Examples of Physical Therapy settings may include but are not limited to: hospitals, clinics (sports medicine, pediatrics, hand therapy), private offices, home health, skilled nursing/extended care facilities, and schools.
 Documentation of these experiences will occur in the PTCAS application.
 The Admissions Committee recommends a minimum of 100 hours of paid or volunteer experience to cover the breadth of physical therapy practice described above.

 Strength of Professional Evaluations

-Two professional evaluations must be submitted with your application; at least one of which must be from a currently practicing, licensed PT.
-The second reference should be from either a second licensed PT, a college faculty member, pre-professional committee, supervisor, or employer.
+Two professional evaluations must be submitted with your application; at least one of which must be from a licensed PT.
+It is recommended that the second reference should be from a second licensed PT, a college faculty member, a pre-professional committee, supervisor, or an employer.
 Professional evaluation forms are available through the PTCAS application.

 Strength of Personal Interview

-Selected applicants will be invited for an on-campus interview.
+Selected applicants will be invited to participate in an interview.